mm696626/ClassicSonicMusicModGenerator/README.md

 ### Limitations
 * The loop points are not automated (will just replay the audio file on loop)
 * No adding slots to the game as this tool will just generate a mod to replace songs
+* For Sonic CD, the FMV cutscenes can't have their music replaced since the music is within the video file itself